Last revised on September 5, 2022.

-The stretch of rock face in the photo above – and especially the one captured in the image below – are our best guess as to where to pictographs were/are.
+The stretch of rock face in the photo above – and even more the one captured in the image below – are our best guesses as to where to pictographs were/are.
 Blowing up the jpg below 100% revealed what looks like ochre smudges above the waterline.
 That is as close as we got to pictographs!

 We were, however, awed by the vertical majesty of Undercliff Mountain.
 Another day and better weather, and we would have spent more time there, perhaps climbing up to the top and getting some shots from other perspectives.
 We would also have spent more time looking for those elusive rock paintings!

 You can see why Anishinaabe shamans of old – or young vision questers looking for a place to leave a physical sign of their connection with the manitous – would be attracted to this place.
 It has the same dramatic sense of special place – of sacred space – that, for example, Mazinaw Rock in eastern Ontario does.
 There too, Algonkian peoples had left their marks on the rock.

 Having said that, it is sad to see that the teens who left the graffiti – probably from nearby Gull Bay First Nation – are so disconnected from their traditional culture that they would deface a site like Echo Rock.
-Since the hundreds of pictograph sites scattered across the Canadian Shield, many difficult to get to but some like Echo Rock easily reached by motorboat, cannot all be guarded, another approach is necessary.
+Since the hundreds of pictograph sites scattered across the Canadian Shield, many are difficult to get to, but some, like Echo Rock, easily reached by motorboat, cannot all be guarded, another approach is necessary.

-In the end, there is only one thing that can protect these sites and that is education.
-The Echo Rock graffiti represent a “teachable moment’ for the elders nearby who are entrusted with the preservation of key aspects of their traditional culture, even as their young people try to figure out their place in a very different world.
+In the end, only one thing can protect these sites: education.
+The Echo Rock graffiti represents a “teachable moment” for the elders nearby who are entrusted with preserving key aspects of their traditional culture, even as their young people try to figure out their place in a very different world.

 Heading For Wabinosh Bay: